stuartjwright/fantasy-football-app/report/060-implementation.md

 It is not always immediately obvious which approach is most suitable.
 Only with a strong understanding of how the application is going to use the data can an informed decision be made.
 Developers with more experience working with traditional relational databases may be attracted to the document references approach, but this can make life difficult when working with MongoDB.

-During the early stages of development of this application, most relationships were modelled using the document references approach, but problems arose when it was necessary to update multiple documents in a single transaction.
-For example, during an auction it might be necessary for an operation to be performed which updates the main auction document, the auction users documents, and the available auction item documents.
-In order to ensure that there is no unintended behaviour, these updates must be performed in a single transaction, meaning that either all updates are successful or none are, with no other operations interleaved.
+During the early stages of development, most relationships were modelled using the document references approach, but problems arose when it was necessary to update multiple documents in a single transaction.
+In order to ensure that there is no unintended behaviour, updates relating to the live auction must be performed in a single transaction, with no other operations interleaved.
 Although MongoDB does offer multi-document transactions, the documentation[@mongo_transactions] states:

 > In most cases, multi-document transaction incurs a greater performance cost over single document writes, and the availability of multi-document transactions should not be a replacement for effective schema design.
 For many scenarios, the denormalized data model (embedded documents and arrays) will continue to be optimal for your data and use cases.

 With this advice in mind, the schema was redesigned to use more embedded documents.
-All of the smaller subcomponents of the auction were added as embedded documents rather than references, and this made updates significantly more straightforwarded.
+All of the smaller subcomponents of the auction were added as embedded documents rather than references, and this made updates significantly more straightforward.

 Uses cases for the document references approach still remained however - for example, modelling the relationships between the players collection and individual auctions.
 The full player list used for this application contains 619 players, and cannot be altered by the application.
 Therefore, there were no concerns regarding atomic update operations, so document references could be used to avoid duplicating all 619 player documents for every auction.
-Instead, each auction item simply refers to an object ID for the player it refers to.

 The code for creating the schemas and performing database operations was done using a Node.js library called **Mongoose**.
 Mongoose is an object data modelling library, which allows the developer to focus on modelling their data without concerning themselves with the complexities of the MongoBD query language.
 The resulting code is more readable, and allows the developer to easily see the structure of the data they will be working with.
 The code snippet below shows the schema for the current live auction item: